 • carry out legal duties, providing information to others (see disclosures section);

-• provide other activities within the University business including developing and maintaining our alumni programme;
+• provide other activities within the University business including developing and maintaining our alumni programme and research profile;

 • conduct equal opportunities monitoring and equality impact assessments to ensure our policies and practices do not discriminate against individuals because of 'Protected Characteristics'.